Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 These are questions that no-one can give us an answer for.

-The harsh truth is we’ve just been dealt a duff hand.
+Because the harsh truth is we’ve just been dealt a duff hand.

 But take a look around you.